 A very specific service for the advanced technical user, as this takes things to an extreme level where you no longer rent a portion of resources but rather rent space within a server rack.
 This typically means you are proving your own server hardware and the host provides the power, storage facility and Internet connection.
 You are responsible for hardware failures and hardware upgrades.
 This is not something you normally would get to solely host just a website.
 Most would be better off using another hosting solution.

 Clustering is where you take multiple servers that operate together and act as one server.
 This provides hosting load across multiple physical servers (nodes) which in return increases availability and decreases the chances of one service affect another.
 The difference between cloud hosting and cluster hosting is it is done over a smaller area instead of spread throughout the world.
 Just as it sounds this is another solution for the technically advanced user and is not fitting to host just a website on.
 You requirements at this stage would be quite complex.

 Which Type of Web Hosting is For You?

 From this point I would suggest researching out multiple hosting providers to compare features and costs to you requirements.
 At the end of this process you should have 2 or 3 you like.
-If you can’t decided you can try to contact those hosting providers to help answer your questions so you can choose one to go with.
+If you can’t decide you can try to contact those hosting providers to help answer your questions, so you can choose one to go with.